antmicro/kenning/docs/source/gallery/structured-pruning-torch.md

   --measurements build/torch.json
 ```

-{{project}} supports activation-based pruners, specific one can be chosen with `pruner_type` parameter:
+{{project}} supports activation-based pruners.
+You can choose a specific pruner with the `pruner_type` parameter:

 * `apoz` - [`ActivationAPoZRankPruner`](https://nni.readthedocs.io/en/v2.5/Compression/v2_pruning_algo.html#activation-apoz-rank-pruner) based on Average Percentage of Zeros in activations,
-* `mean_rank` - [`ActivationMeanRankPruner`](https://nni.readthedocs.io/en/v2.5/Compression/v2_pruning_algo.html#activation-mean-rank-pruner) based on metric that calculates the smallest mean value of activations.
+* `mean_rank` - [`ActivationMeanRankPruner`](https://nni.readthedocs.io/en/v2.5/Compression/v2_pruning_algo.html#activation-mean-rank-pruner) based on a metric that calculates the smallest mean value of activations.

-These activations are collected during dataset inference and the number of samples collected for statistics can be modified with `training_steps`.
+These activations are collected during dataset inference.
+The number of samples collected for statistics can be modified with `training_steps`.
 Moreover, pruning has two modes:

-* `dependency_aware` which makes pruner aware of channels' and groups' dependencies
+* `dependency_aware` - makes pruner aware of dependencies for channels and groups.
-* `normal`, where dependencies are ignored.
+* `normal` - dependencies are ignored.

-Also, there is a possibility to chose which `activation` pruner will use - `relu`, `relu6` or `gelu`.
+You can also choose which `activation` the pruner will use - `relu`, `relu6` or `gelu`.
-Additional configuration can be specified in `config_list`, which follows the format defined in the [NNI specification](https://nni.readthedocs.io/en/stable/compression/config_list.html#pruning-specific-configuration-keys).
+Additional configuration can be specified in `config_list` which follows a format defined in the [NNI specification](https://nni.readthedocs.io/en/stable/compression/config_list.html#pruning-specific-configuration-keys).
-Furthermore, if `exclude_last_layer` is positive, the optimizer will be configured to exclude the last layer from the pruning process, to prevent changing size of the output.
+When `exclude_last_layer` is positive, the optimizer will be configured to exclude the last layer from the pruning process, to prevent changing the size of the output.
-Apart from that, `confidence` defines coefficient for the sparsity inference and also the batch size of the dummy input for this process.
+Apart from that, `confidence` defines the coefficient for sparsity inference and batch size of the dummy input for the process.
-If GPU is available, it will be used by default, but as pruning can be memory-consuming, there is a `pruning_on_cuda` option for manual configuration of the GPU usage during this process.
+When a GPU is available, it is used by default, but as pruning can be memory-consuming, the `pruning_on_cuda` option enables manual GPU usage configuration during the process.

-Other arguments influence fine-tuning of the pruned model, e.g. `criterion` and `optimizer` accepts paths to the class respectively calculating criterion and optimizing neural network.
+Other arguments affect fine-tuning of the pruned model, e.g. `criterion` and `optimizer` accept paths to classes, respectively calculating a criterion and optimizing a neural network.
-Also, number of `finetuning_epochs` can be changed, as well as `finetuning_batch_size` and `finetuning_learning_rate`.
+The number of `finetuning_epochs`, the `finetuning_batch_size` and `finetuning_learning_rate` can be modified.

 ```{literalinclude} ../scripts/jsonconfigs/pruning-mobilenetv2-pytorch.json save-as=pruning-mobilenetv2-pytorch.json
 :language: json